ATTORNEY CORY ROTH IS A

 The penalties become less severe if your charges involve drugs in penalty group 3, though they can still result in jail time.
 For instance, trafficking a small amount of a drug in penalty group 3 is a Class A misdemeanor can be punished by up to $4,000 in fines and one year in jail.
 However, if you allegedly had 400 grams or more of the drug, the charge would become a first-degree felony that could lead to up to $50,000 in fines and 5 to 99 years in prison.

-How Can a Houston Drug Trafficking Lawyer Assist You?
+How Can a Houston Drug Trafficking Lawyer Help You?

 If your goal is to avoid a drug trafficking conviction, it’s essential to hire an experienced Houston criminal defense attorney to learn what the most effective defense angle would be for your case.
 At the Cory Roth Law Office, our team has defended countless clients from felony and misdemeanor drug charges.